Kristin E. Bonnie, Associate Professor of Psychology (*on sabbatical 2014-15*)

 B.S., St. Lawrence University; M.A., Ph.D., Emory University

-Kristin's teaching interests include physiological psychology, introductory psychology, research methods, animal cognition and environmental psychology.
+Kristin's teaching interests include physiological psychology, introductory psychology, research methods, and animal cognition.
 Her research focuses on the behavior and cognition of animals, especially non-human primates, and involves studies of learning and tool use in monkeys and apes.
 Kristin is also working on projects related to the scholarship of teaching and learning.

 B.S., University of New South Wales (Australia); M.A., University of Hawaii; M.A., Ph.D., University of Pennsylvania